 - Stop/Deallocate (default) – when evicted, the VM is deallocated, but you keep (and pay for) underlying disks.
 This is ideal for cases where the state is stored on disks.

 - Delete – when evicted, the VM and underlying disks are deleted.
-This is the recommended option for auto scaling because deallocated instances are counted against your capacity count on the scale set.

 So are low priority VMs the same as AWS Spot Instances?
 In some ways, yes: both options allow you to purchase excess capacity at a discounted rate.